-(Tempe, Arizona) — Economic activity in the hospital subsector grew in August for the third consecutive month, say the nation’s hospital supply executives in the latest Hospital ISM® Report On Business®.
+(Tempe, Arizona) — Economic activity in the hospital subsector grew in August for the 27th consecutive month, say the nation’s hospital supply executives in the latest Hospital ISM® Report On Business®.

 About This Report